AlabamaASRL/asset_asrl/doc/tutorials/VectorFunctionGuide.rst

 The most commonly used are the dot, cross, quaternion, and coefficient-wise products, A few examples of how these can be used are shown below.
 All functions appearing in these expressions must have the correct output size, otherwise an error will be immediately thrown.
-You may also mix and match constant numpy arrays and vector functions as needed to define your function.
+You may also mix and match constant numpy arrays and VectorFunctions as needed to define your function.
 It should be noted that our quaternion products assume that the vector part of the quaternion is the first three components of the output while the real part is the 4th element(ie: q =[qv,q4])